Orchestra finds child who charmed crowd with ‘wow!’

 Handel & Haydn President David Snead said he is setting up a Skype meeting with Ronan and Harry Christophers, the society’s artistic director who was conducting the night of the performance.
 The society will invite Ronan and his family back to the venue in October, when the 2019-2020 season opens, for another Mozart performance conducted by Christophers.

-Snead called Sunday’s experience one of the most wonderful moments he’s ever had in a concert hall.
+Snead called Sunday’s experience one of the most wonderful moments he has ever had in a concert hall.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.